top of page

 Agricultural Law and Valuations

 Since the introduction of farm business tenancies on 1st September 1995 Robert Rhys has advised many landlord and tenant clients on their rights and obligations.
-For landlords farm properties have been successfully let usually privately, but sometimes through a public formal tender and letting procedure.
-With non-agricultural activity in mind it is important that the relevant notice creating the tenancy is reciprocally served to preserve the status of the agreement as a farm business tenancy when agriculture may play a decreasing part over time and the agreement might otherwise drift into the realm of the Landlord and Tenant Act 1954.
+For landlords farm properties have been successfully let often privately, but sometimes through a public formal tender and letting procedure.

 Whilst farm tenancies under the Agricultural Holdings Act 1986 since 1st September 1995 can no longer be created save in respect to succession agreements, 1986 Act tenancies will continue to exist for many years to come.
-Such agreements carry lifetime security of tenure and have their own rent review formula such that the same property let on farm business tenancy terms could achieve a different and normally a higher rent.
-The 1986 Act is prescriptive whereas farm business tenancies under the Agricultural Tenancies Act 1995 permits much greater freedom of contract for example, regarding the length of a tenancy (monthly, set number of years, year to year), the user clause, repair liability and future rental levels (if agreed at the outset).
+Such agreements normally carry lifetime security of tenure and have their own rent review formula such that the same property let on farm business tenancy terms could achieve a different and usually a higher rent.

 Other work arising under farm business tenancy agreements include:-